ymurong/DSP/classifier/README.md

 After training, the model would be saved under the **backend/src/resources/pretrained_models** directory called * *xgboost_classifier_model.pkl**

-## Random Forest
+## XGboost Random Forest

-* Tuning&Training: [random_forest.ipynb](./random_forest.ipynb) is used to do experiments with random forest such as tuning, training and testing.
+* Tuning: [xgboosting_rf_tuning_hyperopt.py](./xgboosting_rf_tuning_hyperopt.py) is used to find the best parameters for XGboosting.
+The automatic tuning would take approximately half an hour.